 Most hens lay their eggs with minimum fuss.
-They might make a bit of noise to announce their egg-laying achievement, but will soon return to the daily business of exploring and scratching for food.
-Some hens, however, are a bit more moody.
+They might make a bit of noise to announce their egg-laying achievement but will soon return to the daily business of exploring and scratching for food.
+Some hens, however, are a bit moodier.
 Broody, to be more accurate.

 The cause of broodiness is linked to body heat, backed up by maternal instincts.
 Hens who are cooped up together in a hot henhouse may suddenly heat up to a level that makes them think “I’m going to hatch an egg!”.
 Certain breeds seem more susceptible to broodiness than others, with the Silkies and Cochins being particularly moody-broody.

 Signs of Broodiness

 A broody hen undergoes a personality change.
 The most obvious sign of this is her refusal to leave the nesting box.
 She will sit there with the air of a bird who will happily wait until Doomsday for the egg to hatch.
 This misplaced dedication will also make her grumpy and liable to peck or cluck angrily if you try to move her.